ConsenSysMesh/stow-box/README.md

 npm start
 ```

-Congrats your Linnia App is running!!
+Congrats your Stow App is running!!

 ## Request User to Share file

-If you created an app using the Linnia Box and you want to request a user to share specific file with you, you can send a URL that will ask the user only for the Encryption Private Key and to sign the transaction in MetaMask.
+If you created an app using the Stow Box and you want to request a user to share specific file with you, you can send a URL that will ask the user only for the Encryption Private Key and to sign the transaction in MetaMask.

 Replace the following variables in the following URL and send to the owner of that data:

-- LINNIA_BOX_URL
+- STOW_BOX_URL
 - YOUR_ENCRYPTION_PUBLIC_KEY
 - YOUR_ETHEREUM_ADDRESS
 - DATA_HASH_YOU_WANT

 ```
-[LINNIA_BOX_URL]/permissions?viewerEncyptionPublicKey=[YOUR_ENCRYPTION_PUBLIC_KEY]&viewerEthereumAddress=[YOUR_ETHEREUM_ADDRESS]&dataHash=[DATA_HASH_YOU_WANT]
+[STOW_BOX_URL]/permissions?viewerEncyptionPublicKey=[YOUR_ENCRYPTION_PUBLIC_KEY]&viewerEthereumAddress=[YOUR_ETHEREUM_ADDRESS]&dataHash=[DATA_HASH_YOU_WANT]
 ```

 ## Encryption Keys

-To learn more about encryption patterns and how Linnia uses them, go [HERE](https://github.com/ConsenSys/linnia-resources/blob/master/KEYS.md)
+To learn more about encryption patterns and how Stow uses them, go [HERE](https://github.com/ConsenSys/stow-resources/blob/master/KEYS.md)

 ## Create User and Upload Data

-In order to create the keys, register a user and upload data to Linnia you can use our Linnia Faucet [HERE](https://consensys.github.io/linnia-faucet/)
+In order to create the keys, register a user and upload data to Stow you can use our Stow Faucet [HERE](https://consensys.github.io/stow-faucet/)

 ## Test Users

-In order to test Linnia you can use the following keys.
+In order to test Stow you can use the following keys.
 We already uploaded data of 40 different diabetic patients (This is not real data)